 Recommended: Remove the foil every 2 to 3 days for about 60 minutes.
 This prevents mold formation.

 - Keep the soil moist.
 For example a plant sprayer.

 - The seeds come on average between 10 and 45 days.

 - Keep the soil moist and remove the plastic film every few days for about 60 minutes.

 - When the trees have almost grown against the plastic, it is time to remove this plastic.
 You have to do this in steps to allow the trees to get used to the new circumstances.
 Pierce a few holes in the foil every day to gradually get them used to the less humid and controlled environment.
 Make sure they do not dry out.

 The saplings are very vulnerable.
 Among other things, they cannot stand to long exposure to direct sunlight, drying out, drafts, strongly changing temperatures, watering and grasping.
-Preferably avoid a place on a windowsill above a radiator.
+Preferably avoid a place above a radiator.